LTA, PUB set up committee on tunnel flood prevention

 “The Oct 7 flooding incident will be remembered for a long time.
 It’d better be,” he said.

-In an email to LTA and PUB last month, Mr Tan also suggested building in the civil infrastructure in new tunnels to accommodate sluice gates, which completely seal the tunnels against flooding, Mr Khaw said.
+In an email to LTA and PUB last month, Mr Tan also suggested including sluice gates in new tunnels, which completely seal the tunnels against flooding, Mr Khaw said.

 Such sluice gates exist in tunnel portals in Taipei, where they have to deal with typhoons.
 "We may never experience typhoons but we will experience heavier rainfall periods, as the typhoon belt shifts southwards and we sit at the periphery of these typhoons," Mr Tan had said.